crbeaman21/404-Fall-2025-Team-24/PCB Design/readme.md

 howdy,
-Here are the attached Gerber files that were sent for manufacturing over the couse of 403 and 404
+Here are the attached Gerber files that were sent for manufacturing over the course of 403 and 404